ndikumanaisaie/Capstone1_EADS/README.md

 # Capstone project 1

-> Hi!
-My name is NDIKUMANA ISAIE, I am a front end developper.
-I have experience in HTML5, CSS3 and JAVASCRIPT.
-Curently
-> a full-time student at microverse to become a FullStack Web developper.
+> This project is about East African Developer Summit that is held each year in East African
+> community.
+I designed this website to invite people in East africa and around the world to
+> participate in the summit in order to advance software development in the Horn of africa.

 ## Built With